Perrin's cave beetle

 Perrin's cave beetle, Siettitia balsetensis, is an extinct freshwater beetle from France.
 It and Siettitia ayenionensis are the only two species in the genus Siettitia.

-This subterranean species was discoloured, its sensory silks were well developed and the eyes were extremely reduced and probably functional.
+This subterranean species was discoloured, its sensory silks were well developed and the eyes were extremely reduced yet probably functional.
 The tracheae of its wing-cases (elytra) were well developed and it absorbed dissolved oxygen through its cuticle.